German navy chief Schönbach resigns over comments on Putin, Crimea | DW | 22.01.2022

 Germany faced a diplomatic incident on Saturday following comments made by Navy chief Kay-Achim Schönbach on Russian President Vladimir Putin and the Ukraine crisis.
 Schönbach stepped down from his position late on Saturday.

-"I have asked Defence Minister Christine Lambrecht to relieve me from my duties with immediate effect," vice-admiral Kay-Achim Schoenbach said in a statement cited by the Reuters news agency.
+"I have asked Defense Minister Christine Lambrecht to relieve me from my duties with immediate effect," Vice Admiral Kay-Achim Schoenbach said in a statement cited by the Reuters news agency.

 "The minister has accepted my request," he added.